Manitoba Highway 24: Route description

+The entire length of Manitoba Highway 24 is a rural, paved, two-lane highway.

 History

 The original PTH 24 went from PTH 22 (redesignated as PTH 83 in 1953) near Melita to the Saskatchewan boundary near Gainsborough.
 In 1949, this became part of PTH 3.

 PTH 24 was designated to its current location in 1956.
 Prior to 1956, the route, known as PTH 27, started at PTH 10 at Tremaine and travelled west to Rapid City.
 From Rapid City, the highway turned north and terminated at PTH 16, then known as PTH 4, east of Basswood.
 The north–south section of the old PTH 27 was decommissioned and redesignated as part of PR 270 in 1966.

 When PTH 24 was first added in 1956, the highway's western terminus was PTH 21 south of Hamiota, making the original length of the highway 51 km.
 It was extended to its current length in 1957.

 Major intersections

+Related route

+Provincial Road 474 (PR 474) is a 15.9 km north–south spur of PTH 24 in the Prairie View Municipality, connecting the hamlets of Arrow River and Isabella.
+It is entirely a two-lane gravel highway.

+PR 474 begins just east of Arrow River at an intersection with PTH 24 at the locality of Quadra, heading north to cross the Arrow River and traverse a switchback.
+It travels through rural farmland for several kilometres before entering Isabella, travelling along the hamlet's western side before the highway comes to an end at an intersection with PR 355.

+Prior to 1992, continued north a further 28.8 km via Road 148W, Road 90N, Road 150W, and what is now PR 472 to Solsgirth, where it ended at an intersection with the Yellowhead Highway (PTH 16).